Danny and the Champions of the World

 Danny and the Champions of the World are a heartland rock and soul band.
-Formed in London during the summer of 2007 by Danny George Wilson, the band have since released six studio albums and one live album.
+Formed in London during the summer of 2007 by Danny George Wilson, the band have since released seven studio albums and two live albums.
 The band's name is an allusion to the novel Danny, the Champion of the World by Roald Dahl.

-Background (Formation)
+Formation

 The band was formed following the dissolution of Grand Drive, in which Danny performed with his brother Julian Wilson.
 They recorded originally as an impromptu demo session at a farm within the grounds of the Truck Festival.

-The demo and overall success of the recorded sound prompted Danny to form Danny & the Champions of the World.
+The demo and overall success of the recorded sound prompted Danny to form the band Danny & the Champions of the World.
 They recorded their first, self-titled, album for Loose Music in 2008.
 Critics and fans noted a distinct departure from the music of Grand Drive, instead noting a more alt-country sound.